hexian000/tlswrapper/README.md

 Like SSH, each peer needs to generate a key pair(certificate + private key).
 Only certificates in a peer's authorized certificates list can communicate with this peer.

-This behavior is based on golang's mutual TLS 1.3 implementation.
+This behavior is based on golang's TLS 1.3 implementation.

 By default, all certificates are self-signed.
 This will not reduce security.

 ## Quick Start

-### 1. Generate key pair (or use your own):
+### 1. Generate key pair with OpenSSH:

 ```sh
 ./gencerts.sh client server